neethugirija/iOSProjects/README.md

 Applications:

-1. CitiBikesNYC : Parses a JSON & displays the details in a table.
+1. CitiBikeNYC : Parses a JSON & displays the details in a table.
 On selection of a station it shows a map view for the location.
 Uses: Codable Protocol for JSON decoding, URLSession to get data from JSON MKMApview to display the location on map